0n0w1c/canisters/readme.md

 Disable the option for disposable canisters, which are not returned.

 Startup option to either spill or void canisters on space platform hub inventory overflows.
-(Applies only when canisters are reuseable)
+(Only applies when reuseable canisters are enabled)

 Startup option to select the metal for the recipe, if Tin and/or Titanium is active.